song-dog/vscode-monkey-wrench/README.md

 # Monkey Wrench

-Adds support for userscripts providing syntax highlighting, completion, hover, and code snippets.
+Adds support for userscripts including:

-By default, most features of Monkey Wrench activate only when the filename ends with `.user.js` to prevent polluting non userscript files.
-You can modify the extension settings to make Monkey Wrench work in other javascript files.
+- Syntax highlighting
+- Completion
+- Hover
+- Snippets
+- Signature help
+- Definitions / Type definitions

+By default, any working with any file with the `.user.js` extension will activate the extension, though this behavior can be customized in the settings.

 ## Features

 ### Syntax Highlighting

+Metadata key and value highlighting, similar to JS Doc highlighting.

 ![Metadata syntax highlighting](./src/images/metadata.png "Metadata syntax highlighting")
 <span class="caption">*Metadata*</span>